top of page

 - There is always a friendly face waiting to show you the steps at your local square dancing venue!
 There are dozens of places around the state that dance, check out our list of clubs below.

-- Taminations is an app/online tool that shows hundreds of different calls in each style (Basic, Mainstream, Plus, Advanced, and Challenge).
+- Taminations is a smartphone app or online tool that shows hundreds of different calls in each style (Basic, Mainstream, Plus, Advanced, and Challenge).
+Note that "experimental" or "quarterly" dance moves are not included...as these are usually only emphasized or used over a short period of time.

 Lessons